Amstrad PC1512: Reception

-The PC1512, and also its successor the PC1640, sold very well.
-Part of it was explained because the basis model (one floppy drive, no harddisk) launched for £499, which made it one of the first cheap PCs in Europe.
+The PC1512, and also its successor the PC1640, sold very well [citation needed].
+Part of it was explained because the basic model (one floppy drive, no hard disk) launched for £399, which made it one of the first cheap PCs in Europe.
+This price, which initially increased to £450, was restored in September 1987 amidst adjustments in Amstrad's PC range.

 Second, its design was compact and visually appealing.
 With the exception of the fan in the PC1640's ECD monitor, both the PC1512 and the PC1640 were silent.
 This was a significant difference compared to the quite noisy PCs sold at the time.

 Although the Amstrad PC1512 and PC1640 had to compete against faster AT-type architectures at the time of their release, they were sufficiently powerful to run office software popular in the late 1980s and early 1990s, including WordPerfect 5.1, WordStar, Microsoft Word 4 and 5 for DOS, the spreadsheet Lotus 1-2-3, Matlab, and the database program dBase III+ as well as Ashton-Tate's Framework II integrated office suite.
 The PC1512 and PC1640 were shipped with Digital Research's GEM as a graphical shell, but could run also Geoworks Ensemble (up to Version 2.1), and Microsoft Windows (up to Version 3.0, that did support a 'real mode').

 The PC1512 significantly helped open up the European PC market to consumers as well as businesses, and Amstrad's advertising of the PC1512 was aimed at homes rather than offices.
 The 1512's influence was such that the UK PC magazine PC Plus originally targeted itself at the "Amstrad PC 1512 and compatibles", since home ownership of other PCs at the time was rare.